munchy-net/mnemonic-otp/README.md

 Generates a mnemonic OTP with the specified options.

 **Parameters:**
 - `options.alphabet` (string, optional): Character set to use.
-Default: Crockford Base-32 (`"0123456789ABCDEFGHJKMNPQRSTUVWXYZ"`)
+Default: Crockford Base‑32 (`"0123456789ABCDEFGHJKMNPQRSTUVWXYZ"`).
+Alphabet must contain unique symbols.
 - `options.templates` (Template[], optional): Array of templates to choose from.
-Default: 5 built-in templates
+Default: 5 built‑in templates.
+- `options.rng` ((max: number) => number, optional): Cryptographically secure RNG returning an integer in `[0, max)`.
+Defaults to Node’s `crypto.randomInt`.
+For browsers, provide an RNG backed by WebCrypto.

 **Returns:**
 - `code`: The generated OTP string